 Wildlife Rehab of Greenville has a variety of ways to help the animals in their care.

-Greenville County Animal Care, another local shelter has a wish list, as well as the opportunity to sponsor an animal while they wait for their forever home.
+Greenville County Animal Care has a wish list, as well as the opportunity to sponsor an animal while they wait for their forever home.

 Make Christmas Cards or Decorations